Jim Yong Kim: World Bank presidency (2012–2019)

 On March 23, 2012, U.S. President Barack Obama announced his nomination of Kim for president of the World Bank.
 That same day Kim sent a letter addressed to the Dartmouth community stating that the position was "one of the most critical institutions fighting poverty and providing assistance to developing countries in the world today.
 After much reflection, I have accepted this nomination to national and global service" and that "if I am elected, our Board will take appropriate steps to ensure continuity of leadership and determine the timing of a search.
 For now, I remain president of Dartmouth."

 On April 16, 2012, the World Bank officially elected Kim president.
 He was the first Bank leader whose professional background is not in the political or financial sectors, and the first to have previous experience personally tackling health issues in developing countries.

 In a statement from Kim regarding his election as the president, he said that the World Bank would deliver more powerful results to support sustained growth, prioritize evidence-based solutions over ideology, and amplify the voices of developing countries.
-He stated upon assuming office that he was "honored to assume the Presidency of the World Bank Group.
+Upon assuming office, he said he was "honored to assume the Presidency of the World Bank Group.
 I do so at a moment that is pivotal for the global economy, and defining for the World Bank as an institution."
+Kim's presidency was controversial among World Bankers.
+He faced pushback in 2014 from the staff led by Senior Country Officer Fabrice Houdart after awarding a very unusual bonus, eventually deemed unethical to his CFO, Bertrand Badré, eventually rescinding it and apologizing publicly.

 On September 27, 2016, Kim was reappointed as the World Bank president, for a five-year term beginning July 1, 2017.
 On January 7, 2019, Kim announced that he would step down as president, effective February 1, 2019.
 It was announced that he would be joining Global Infrastructure Partners after departing the World Bank presidency.

 In 2021, an independent inquiry revealed that World Bank leaders, including Kim, pressured bank staff to alter data to inflate the rankings of China, Azerbaijan, Saudi Arabia and the United Arab Emirates.

 Personal life

-Kim is married to Younsook Lim, a pediatrician at Boston Children's Hospital, and has two children: Thomas, born in 2000, and Nicolas (Nico), born in 2009.
+Kim is married to Younsook Lim, a pediatrician, and they have two children.

 Kim is actively involved in a variety of sports, including basketball, volleyball, tennis, and golf.
-He has a golf handicap of 5 as of 2012.
 He speaks Korean, which he learned at age 24 when he moved to Korea for his dissertation, and Spanish.